Inventory planning means ensuring you have sufficient stock to meet your future demands.

 Your inventory planning strategy will probably change over time.
 It may start small, working with spreadsheets, then grow and expand as your business does.

 Very early on in your growth cycle you will run out of patience with spreadsheets.
 They are a departmental solution to a company-wide problem.
 Multiple spreadsheets usually mean multiple versions of the truth, as synchronization is not easy.
+The solution is an inventory planning and management system.

 Inventory Planning Software